mia-platform/documentation/docs/console/company-configuration/extensions.md

 :::info
 Just as during creation, Visibility is tied to the Destination Area set for the extension.
-For example, if the Destination Area is set to *Company Overview*, then visibility can only be applied to the *Whole Company* option.
+For example, if the Destination Area is set to *Company Overview*, the only available visibility option will be *Whole Company*.
 :::